Table of contents

 But now, some things are becoming simpler with some GitHub features.

-In this article, I will walk you through contributing to an open-source.
+In this article, I will walk you through the flow in contributing to an open-source project.

 Without further ado, let's do this! 💪